Dollyshrivas/AXIS/README.md

 # AXIS — AI Device Assistant 🤖

-> An AI-powered device assistant designed to help users interact with their devices, automate everyday tasks, and create a smarter cross-device experience.
+> An AI-powered device assistant designed to help users interact with their devices, automate everyday tasks, and create a smarter cross-device experience with gesture screenshots and file sharing, voice and system access.

 ---